AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ##### fractionDigits
 This property is optional.
 If provided it must be an integer.
 There is no default.
 This is a limit on the number of digits to be shown after the decimal point.
-Only used by `QDecimalElement`.
+It is only used by `QDecimalElement`.

 ##### `keyboardType`
 This property is optional.
-If provided it must be one of the text strings below (**It must match in capitalization**).
+If provided it must be one of the text strings below.
 The default is `"Default"`.
 This determines what kind of keyboard will appear when text editing is required.

  * `Default`